 - Dedicated server hosting – fully managed dedicated servers with a few hardware options to choose from. cPanel/WHM is also included in their dedicated servers.
 They start at $130 per month.

 - Odoo (and other apps) hosting – they have various specialized hosting plans tailored to specific apps like Odoo, WordPress, Magento, and more.
-Pricing and features vary, but they plans have everything you’d need to host and use the apps they’re meant for.
+Pricing and features vary, but their plans have everything you’d need to host and use the apps they’re meant for.

 These are some of the notable features that LinuxFox offers with all their hosting plans: